cjlindata/gcdCourseProject/CodeBook.md

 #### Column Name: sensor

-__Description:__ Sensors embedded in the smartphone weared by volunteers
+__Description:__ Sensors embedded in the smartphone weared by volunteers to generate experiment data

 __Format:__ Character